 The initiative is supported by the NO MORE Foundation, and has partnered with key local governments like Guayaquil municipality, international organizations like UNICEF, and other organizations to make prevention tools available in Latin American countries, the United States, Canada, Australia, England and New Zealand.

-The Ecuador Dice No Más is one of the finalists of the 2022 UN SDG Action Awards, Mobilize category, for its capacity of mobilizing millions of individuals in taking action for the SDGs – in this case, particularly on Goals 4 (Quality Education) and 16 (Peace, Justice and Strong Institutions).
-Its founders’ goal is to end all forms of violence against children.
+The Ecuador Dice No Más was the winner of the 2022 UN SDG Action Award in the Mobilize category.
+Our judges we deeply impressed by their capacity to mobilize millions of individuals to take action for the SDGs – in this case, particularly on Goals 4 (Quality Education) and 16 (Peace, Justice and Strong Institutions).